kevinjoel/nodejs-challenge/README.md

 ### How to install mongodb

-  Just go on [official Mongodb website](https://docs.mongodb.com/manual/installation/) and download the installer.
+  Just go on [official Mongodb website](https://docs.mongodb.com/manual/installation/) and download the installer and follow the steps for installation

 ## Install